TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Celestial.md

 <br />

-Now that we have the data, we go back to Burp Suite and replace the cookie, we set up a server with Python on port 8082, click on resend and... surprise!!
-We have received the curl from the Victim Machine!!
+Now that we have the data, we go back to Burp Suite and `replace the cookie`, we set up a `server with Python` on port 8082, click on resend and... surprise!!
+We have `received the curl` from the Victim Machine!!

 <br />